For the first time since The Three Doctors, Sue’s older brother, Gary, agreed to join us for an episode or two.

 Sue: Stick your hands in your pockets, pet, then you might be able to hide it.

 The episode concludes with the Doctor and Mace facing summary execution.

 The Doctor: Not again!

-Sue: Hey, drawing attention to the fact that your script editor is an idiot doesn’t make it any better, you know.
-God, this is tedious.top
+Sue: Hey, drawing attention to the fact your script editor is an idiot doesn’t make it any better, you know.
+God, this is tedious.

-As the executioner prepares to bring his scythe down upon the Doctor’s exposed neck, Sue spots a fatal flaw:
+As the executioner prepares to bring his scythe down on the Doctor’s exposed neck, Sue spots a fatal flaw.

-Sue: It’s impossible to execute somebody like that.
-The point of the scythe will hit the ground long before the blade reaches the Doctor’s neck.
-The only way to do it would be to pull the scythe up from below the neck, taking the head off in a backward, sweeping motion.
+Sue: It’s impossible to execute someone like that.
+The tip of the scythe will hit the ground long before the blade reaches the Doctor’s neck.
+The only way to do it would be to pull the scythe up from below the neck, taking the head off in a backwards motion.
 The idiots.

-It’s academic anyway because the execution has been stayed, thanks to some very important men with beards.
+It’s all academic, anyway, because the execution has been stayed, thanks to some very important men with beards.

 Sue: Good Lord.
 The direction is killing me now.
 Has he never heard of a close-up?
-It’s just blokes milling around like they are sharing a really cramped stage together.
+This is just blokes milling around like they’re sharing a cramped stage together.
 It’s embarrassing.

-Sue: He’s basically an alien Two Face.
-Actually, I think the mould went wrong and they had to write this bit in to explain the damage.
+Sue: I think the mould went wrong and they had to write that bit in to explain the damage.
 That’s my theory anyway.